 Objective: Engaging neurologists in the creation of seizure annotations with the level of detail necessary to conduct machine learning research is a slow, tedious and expensive process.
 This process is further complicated by inconsistent inter-rater agreement.
 The goal of this study was to demonstrate that undergraduate students can be trained to generate such data with acceptable levels of accuracy.

-Methods: [...In this paper, we demonstrate that it is possible to create a database of high quality seizure annotations using non-experts, undergraduate neuroscience students in this case, who are properly trained to interpret EEG waveforms...]
+Methods: Student rater ability to create consistent, high quality annotations that meet the standards of expert raters is evaluated through a series of inter-rater agreement tests on the seizure sets collected from 3 different hospitals.
+Between 4 and 5 students are evaluated on a total of ~46 hours of data associated with 13 patients.

-Results: Inter-rater agreement between neurologists and student annotators, using Cohen’s Kappa coefficient, is within the range of 0.53 – 1.00 indicating sufficiently strong agreement. [... compare this to inter-rater agreement for neurologists ...]
+Results: Inter-rater agreement between neurologists and student annotators, using Cohen’s Kappa coefficient, is within the range of 0.53 – 1.00 indicating sufficiently strong agreement.

-Conclusions: It is possible to create a database of high quality and of sufficient size to enable the development of machine learning systems at a modest cost by engaging trained student annotators.
-This approach has proven to be more cost-effective and time-efficient than crowdsourcing techniques or utilizing expert clinicians.
+Conclusions: It is possible to create a database of high quality and of sufficient size to enable development of machine learning systems by engaging trained student annotators.
+This approach has proven to be more cost-effective and time-efficient than utilizing expert clinicians.

-Significance: This approach has been used to produce the open source TUH EEG Seizure Detection Corpus, thereby enabling the application of sophisticated deep learning technology requiring big data resources.
+Significance: This approach has been used to produce the open source TUH EEG Seizure Detection Corpus, thereby enabling the application of sophisticated deep learning technologies requiring big data resources.